vindarel/curated-awesome-cl/README.md

 Also don't miss the https://lispcookbook.github.io/cl-cookbook/ :)

+You are invited to *make your own curated list*, and reference it here!

 **I take much more care of the original list now**

-Forked from the
+This was forked from the
 [Awesome Common Lisp](https://github.com/CodyReichert/awesome-cl) and modified following the ideas:
 - useful things (for beginners) first: dev environment comes first, crypto last.
 - prefer libraries that are superseeded by new and better ones: Drakma is replaced by Dexador
 - prefer documented libraries
-- justifications come a lot from the [State of the Common Lisp Ecosystem, 2015](http://eudoxia.me/article/common-lisp-sotu-2015).
+- justifications come from my experience, and I am not experienced on all topics.
 - remove some stuff.
 For a real look at the CL ecosystem, refer to the Awesome List, to Quickdocs or to Cliki.

-Add something new !
-See the [contributing](#contributing) section for adding something to the list.

 All libraries listed here are available from [Quicklisp][16].